 Over the years I’ve written about theology, science studies, history and philosophy of science, regulatory science, basic research, creationism, politics, race in America, and diversity.
 While I used to segregate my writing in different venues, I decided to combine them, which is why I created the site you’re reading now.

 The one exception is the blog my wife and I have about our experience as foster parents.
 Being a foster parent is the most most important and meaningful thing I’ve ever done.
+Although we haven’t written as much as we initially planned, we hope to continue making occasional updates.
 So please also check out the Gift of Gav.

 Note: I’ve simply copied over my posts from two previous blogs.
 I mostly wrote about science studies for about three years, and then about evolution/creationism for another three.
 So if you read the archives and see an abrupt change, or come across defunct references, it’s because I mostly didn’t cull or organize my previous writing before I brought them over here.